 So this fall, take some time to unwind.
 After all, even God rested on the seventh day.

-For more information about Colorado Theological Seminary, contact us today!
+For more information about online Christian degrees, contact our seminary school today!